 The following posts are full of ideas very useful and full of recommendations.

 If you are planning a road trip in North Spain, this post can provide you with good ideas for your itinerary.

 If you are planning a road trip in the South of Spain we recommend this post.

 Roads in Spain

-One of the most important things to consider when deciding on a road trip in Spain or elsewhere is the quality of the roads.
+One of the most important things to consider when deciding on driving in a country is the quality of the roads.
 Spain has a very good highway network and secondary roads are also good.
 While using highways means you would lose a lot in terms of sightseeing, they are convenient and should be used to cover longer distances on those areas which are not of particular interest.
-We also recommend using highways when returning from the road trip in case the car is being dropped off where it was originally picked up.
+We however recommend using highways when returning from the road trip in case the car is being dropped off where it was originally picked up.

 We provide road trip itineraries from 7 to 9 days.
 This can be considered by many travelers to Spain as short itineraries.
 But the fact our itineraries can be combined makes it easy to come up with longer itineraries simply by connecting 2 or more of our Spain road trips.